eclipse-tractusx/traceability-foss/docs/arc42.md

 ## Safety and security concepts

-### Authentication / Authorization
+### Authentication / authorization

 #### Trace-X API

-The Trace-X is secured using OAuth2.0 / Open ID Connect.
+The Trace-X API is secured using OAuth2.0 / Open ID Connect.
 Every request to the Trace-X API requires a valid bearer token.
-JWT token should also contain two claims:
+The JWT token should also contain two claims:

 * 'bpn' which is equal to the configuration value from `API_ALLOWED_BPN` property
 * 'resource_access' with the specific key for C-X environments.